PigsCanFlyLabs/message-backend/admin-service/README.md

 ## Admin Service

 This module is developed using Akka HTTP with Slick intergration to execute database queries.
-This project handles authorization for multiple roles i.e. each route is accessible by specified role only.
+This project handles authorization using JWT HS256 encoding for multiple roles i.e. each route is accessible by specified role only.

 ### clean